amnotpopichu/CV-2025/final_project/README.md

 2. Forever acceleration
 3. Incorrect or lacking detection
 4. Lack of threading

+Adressing overcorrection, I learned that I could use PID
 ## Reflection
 Overall, I was pretty happy with this project, and was a great way to end off a semester.
 Whlie it can always be improved, I am proud to say that it was one of the best projects I have done so far, and has taught me so much about long term project management, and learning how to publish, with learning inline git, to writing my first readme, I am super proud of myself, and the amount of hours put in.